trial-and-error-10191/2020-Off-Season/README.md

 # Alert
-This repo contains various projects for the 2020 offseason.
+This repo contains various projects for the 2020 off-season.